sofiawallq/battling-ships/README.md

 * ---No errors were returned from [PEP8 Python Validator](https://pep8ci.herokuapp.com/) in the finished project.
 Hopefully ...

 ## Bugs

+There were a LOT of error messages regarding references to functions, arguments, methods and indentations throughout the coding, and Google became my saviour at this point.
+I've gone through a minimum of 50 error messages while running my program in the local terminal - some of them is visible in my commits, some aren't.
+But thanks to all the amasing problem solvers in different forums mentioned in the Credit-section, I was hopefully able solve them all.

 ### Unsolved bugs